Rivington: Demography

 In 2001, 144 people lived in Rivington, 63 males and 81 females.
 There were 48 households, of which 34 lived in detached houses and 14 in terraced or semi-detached properties.
 Most households, 60%, were owner-occupied; the remainder were privately rented.
 The mean age of the population was 53.4 years.
 In 2001 most of those employed, 47, worked in the service industries.
 Ten worked in extractive and manufacturing industries, and three males were unemployed.
 The average distance travelled to work by employed persons was 20.5 km.

 Population change

 Economy

 Rivington is today a thriving tourist area, popular with day trippers and for special events, particularly large gatherings such as weddings.
 Its park, woodlands, replica castle, tea houses and bars along with historic buildings and structures have remained popular attractions with visitors.
 United Utilities through its Heritage Trust has tapped into this revenue over the last decade to fund its obligations to maintain its land and property there.
-The trust hosts events at the site of Leverhulmes' former gardens and sells tourist merchandise at the former Lever Park information center.
+The trust hosts events at the site of Leverhulme's former gardens and sells tourist merchandise at the former Lever Park information centre.
 Agriculture, mainly sheep farming, continues.
 The local schools are significant employers in the area alongside leisure and tourism.
 Employers include the Hall Barn, GoApe and the Anderton Centre at the Lower Reservoir providing boating and event hosting.